Rate of convergence for particle approximation of PDEs in Wasserstein space: Particles approximation of Wasserstein PDEs

 From the conditional propagation of chaos result, which states that for any fixed $k$ $\geq$ $1$, the law of $(X_t^{i,N})_{t\in [0,T]}^{i\in \llbracket 1,k\rrbracket}$ converges toward the conditional law of $(X_t^{i})_{t\in [0,T]}^{i\in \llbracket 1,k\rrbracket}$, as $N$ goes to infinity, we deduce that $\tilde E_N^\mry,\tilde E_N^\mrz$ $\rightarrow$ $0$.
 Furthermore, under additional assumptions on $v$, we can obtain a rate of convergence.
 Namely, if $v(t,.)$ is Lipschitz uniformly in $t$ $\in$ $[0,T]$, with Lipschitz constant $[v]$, we have

-where we use the rate of convergence of empirical measures in Wasserstein distance stated in \cite{fougui15}, and since we have the standard estimate $\E[\sup_{0\leq t\leq T}|X_t|^{4q}]$ $\leq$ $C(1+\|\mu_0\|^{4q}_{_{2q}})$ by Assumption \ref{assumption: Lipschitz}(iii).
+where we use the rate of convergence of empirical measures in Wasserstein distance stated in \cite{fougui15} (see also Theorem 2.12 in \cite{cardel2}), and since we have the standard estimate\\ $\E[\sup_{0\leq t\leq T}|X_t|^{4q}]$ $\leq$ $C(1+\|\mu_0\|^{4q}_{_{2q}})$ by Assumption \ref{assumption: Lipschitz}(iii).
 The rate of convergence in \eqref{rateEny} is consistent with the one found in Theorem 6.17 \cite{cardel2} for mean-field control problem.
 Furthermore, if the function $\partial_\mu v(t,.)(.)$ is Lipschitz in $(x,\mu)$ uniformly in $t$, then by the rate of convergence in Theorem 2.12 of \cite{cardel2}, we have

 \end{Remark}